 Going back to the scenario we discussed about the hockey team making it through to the next round of the play-offs, if the employees are scheduled to start and end their shift at different times relative to dropping of the puck, and the time of the puck drop on Friday is different to Tuesday, you’ll not want to using defined start and end times for the shift.
 Instead, you can use either of the +/- options to increase (make later) or decrease (make earlier) the start and end times as required.
 For instance, this option would push back all the selected shift start and end times by 2 hours.

 Here’s another scenario to consider.
-Let’s say you’ve already done some of this week’s schedule and you still have a bunch of open shifts to fill.
+Let’s say you’ve already done some of this week’s schedule and still have many open shifts to fill.
 You decide to use Autofill but just before you do, Josie from accounts calls you into her office for a meeting.
-Immediately after that meeting, you want to go to lunch but decide to quickly run Autofill to make sure you remember to complete the scheduling.
-BUT, you forget to check all the correct check boxes and now you’ve assigned loads of shifts to the wrong people.
+Immediately after that meeting, you want to go to lunch but decide to run Autofill to make sure you remember to complete the scheduling quickly.
+BUT, you forget to check all the correct checkboxes and now you’ve assigned loads of shifts to the wrong people.
 You can’t just use the replace option to open all the shifts as the first batch of shifts were filled correctly.
-In this scenario you can use the Shift Type filter just to load up just the shifts which were assigned by Autofill.
+In this scenario, you can use the Shift Type filter to load up just the shifts assigned by Autofill.
 At this point, the Autofilled shifts can be separated from the hand-filled first batch of shifts and you can go and do the editing you need confident that the original hand-filled shifts are still correct.